-The UK achieves an orderly exit from the EU on favourable terms.
+The UK achieves an orderly exit from the EU on terms that are widely perceived as favourable.
 The economy continues to grow, allowing the government to increase public expenditure.
 Local authorities achieve a positive outcome from the Spending Review and Maidstone shares in the benefits through the Fair Funding Review.
 Government gives local authorities greater flexibility in setting local taxes.